zcoffin86/ListElementMixer/README.md

 ## Contributing

-We welcome contributions to improve List Element Mixer.
+We welcome contributions to improve LEM.
 To contribute:

 1. **Fork the Repository**: Click the "Fork" button at the top right of this page.
 2. **Create a Branch**: